 As far as we know, coffee was first cultivated in 15th century Ethiopia by the Oromo people.
 They called coffee “buna qala,” which means “tears of God.”

-Because they believed that coffee killed cattle, births of both cattle and people were celebrated with a ceremony called “slaughter of the coffee.”
-For the ceremony, coffee and barley were roasted together in butter as a “symbolic union of coffee and cow.”
-The ceremony was thought to please unseen beings, as well as to honor the sacredness of life and procreation.
+The Oromo people celebrated the births of both cattle and people with a “slaughter of the coffee” ceremony.
+They believed that coffee killed cattle, so they roasted coffee and barley together in butter as a “symbolic union of coffee and cow.”
+The performed the ceremony to please unseen beings and to honor the sacredness of life and procreation.

 Though it was not yet drunk as a beverage as it is today, coffee soon made its way across the Red Sea to Yemen.

 The Sufis of Yemen